There are 2 ways to set up the DAS:

-The DAS card is issued at the park’s Main Entrance Guest Relations locations.
+1 – The DAS is issued at the park’s Main Entrance Guest Relations locations and any of the blue (WDW) or green (DL) umbrellas scattered in the parks.
 You will participate in a registration process which includes have a photo taken of the DAS holder by a cast member.

 When requesting the DAS you will need to focus on discussing with them how the card will benefit your child by means of safety and health, not by diagnosis.